Jbleezy/BO2-Reimagined/README.md

 * Decreased number of melees to kill with Galvaknuckles from 2 to 1
 * No longer automatically runs away when player is first attacked in solo
 * Removed hint when player is first attacked in solo

+### Avogadro
+* Drops a random powerup when killed
+* Decreased minimum distance away from players to be able to attack
+* Respawns on the same round if exited due to being too far away from players (normally respawns on the next round)

 ### Leapers
 * No longer give each player 2000 points when rewarded a free perk powerup